 4. Finance employers encourage graduates to climb the career ladder

 There are numerous examples of directors at huge organisations across the financial industry who entered the organisation on a graduate scheme.
-Take Sophie Franklin, a managing director at Deutsche Bank, as an example.
-The University of Oxford graduate, who studied philosophy, politics and economics, joined Deutsche Bank in 2004 as part of the markets graduate programme and is now a senior employee at the investment bank.
 And you don’t have to be a graduate in finance or a related subject to excel.
-Toby Wemyss progressed from theology student to chief executive officer at insurance broker Willis Towers Watson; read his interview.
+Toby Wemyss progressed from theology student to global head of facultative business at insurance broker Willis Towers Watson; read his interview.

 5. Jobs in finance pay well, even at graduate level

-Even when graduates start out in finance, jobs across the industry usually pay above the average graduate salary (which was between £21,000 and £24,000 across all sectors – with the lowest starting salaries at £16,500 – for graduates who left university in 2015/2016, according the Higher Education Statistics Authority or HESA).
-In the same period, merchant banking group Close Brothers offered graduate recruits a starting salary of £27,000, which would increase to £32,000 in year two.
-In the same year, retail and commercial bank Lloyds Banking Group offered graduates between £28,000 and £38,000 depending on the role.
-A look at the stated salaries of students who have graduated into commercial banking over the past year puts trainees earning between £31,000 and £36,000.
+Even when graduates start out in finance, jobs across the industry usually pay above the average graduate salary.
+The latest Institute of Student Employers (ISE) survey of its members, which include many of the largest finance organisations, revealed that in 2019 the median graduate starting salary in finance and professional services was £30,125, second only to the legal sector.
+Merchant banking group Close Brothers offers graduate recruits a starting salary of £27,000, which would increase to £32,000 in year two.
+In the same year, retail and commercial bank Lloyds Banking Group offered graduates between £31,000 and £45,000 depending on the role.
 Click here for more information about salaries in investment banking and here for other areas of finance.

 Follow us on Twitter @TjobsFinance.